djuanit0x/data-structure-cheat-sheet/README.md

            then traverse down to that next child edge to continue.
 5. Finally, the moment you finish inserting a word, you have to mark the last node as a word node.

+!!
+Insertion order does not affect the shape of a MWT/Trie.
 ```
 #### MWT Find
 ```